stoiandan/AgainstTheChurchFathers/README.md

 So ok, we didn't knew it existed and we didn't knew it was common.
 The question still remains, how does that makes things better?
 Again, it's like saying it's _anachronistic_ to say slavery is _evil_, because it was common during a period.
 It makes no difference, and you'd expect a bit more from one that would eventually be called, and I kid you not, _golden mouthed_.

-## Church Fathers and councils contradict each other.
+# Church Fathers and councils contradict each other
 You might be familiar with the idea that there were [seven ecumenical councils](https://en.wikipedia.org/wiki/First_seven_ecumenical_councils).
 The first council, was invoked by [Emperor Constantine](https://en.wikipedia.org/wiki/Constantine_the_Great), after granditing Christians religious liberty by the [Edict of Milan in 313](https://en.wikipedia.org/wiki/Edict_of_Milan), Constaintine's ambitions were probably to have a unified Christianity in order to have it a state Church.
 Something that Theodosius managed to do by the [Edict of Thessalonica in 380](https://en.wikipedia.org/wiki/State_church_of_the_Roman_Empire).
 So, in order to have unity, Constatine convoked a council of Bishops at Nicea, in 325 AD, the first ecumenical council, meant to settle the Christological question of _Who was Christ?_.

-### Were Ecumenical Councils universally accepeted?
+## Were Ecumenical Councils universally accepeted?
 Troughout time, there were seven such councils and they are called _ecumenical_, because _supposedly_, they where accepted by the [Great Church](https://en.wikipedia.org/wiki/Great_Church), the _whole Church_.
 So everything was _pink_, until Catholics and Orthodox split off in 1054 at the [Great Schism](https://en.wikipedia.org/wiki/East%E2%80%93West_Schism).
 Or was it?
 First of all, something that throughout _12 years of religious education in high school was never mentioned_, is that this is _false_.
 The third ecumenical [council, of Ephesus, in 431](https://en.wikipedia.org/wiki/Council_of_Ephesus), saw a Schism in the Church, between Christian churches of Sassanid Persia, which affiliated with Nestorius, and the Roman Church.